top of page

 Raelene HEADSHOT_edited.jpg

-raelene denae, RN (she/her) - counselling intern
+raelene denae, RN (she/her) - associate counsellor

-Raelene is currently completing her masters degree in counselling psychology and comes to Cultivate as a practicum student with over 17 years of experience working in healthcare.
+Raelene is finishing up her master's degree in counselling psychology and comes to Cultivate as a practicum student with over 17 years of experience working in healthcare.
 She is a registered nurse by background and a dedicated and compassionate counsellor.
 Her medical knowledge and experience working in emergency, psychiatry, naturopathic private practice, and community medicine allows her to bring a unique skill set and holistic approach to care.
 Raelene gets it, whether you are a healthcare provider, or have been a patient in the medical model for mental health or physical health issues, her experience will ensure that you receive the support and understanding you deserve.

 She has a deep passion for helping individuals navigate their mental health and emotional well-being and brings a sense of humor and an empathetic perspective to her counselling practice.
 Whether you're facing challenges related to stress, anxiety, burnout, depression, trauma, grief, or simply seeking personal development and self-discovery, she is here to assist you on your journey.
 Her goal is to empower you with effective coping strategies, foster resilience, and help you build healthier relationships and a more fulfilling life.